 Ok that already makes me feel better.
 I’ll also be really close to an old friend who is a nurse practitioner.
 She is super smart and her husband is also in the medical field.
 I have a lot of support in Portland.
 My friends that I’m visiting are super caring and attentive to the fact that I have health issues.

 I can only spend time around those people.
 I’m finding that out slowly.
 If people aren’t going to be at least respectful of how much I’m struggling with physical issues or mental health stuff, then I just can’t keep them in the inner orbit anymore.
 I used to be so casual with who I let into my inner orbit.

-I just had a long, good chat with my poly friend who is SO good with setting boundaries and establishing parameters.
+I just had a long, good chat with my friend who is SO good with setting boundaries and establishing parameters.
 I learn so much from her!
 She is always cheering me on and reminding me that it’s ok for me to insist that people respect my physical limitations as a chronically ill person.
-That’s why I like these communities.
-There is so much transparency and in general - I don’t have a wide sample to draw from at this time - they’re just more woke.
-If they aren’t about something, they are woke enough in other areas to apply that knowledge to understanding disability.
+That’s why I’m drawn to more alternative communities.
+There is so much transparency and kindness.

 That’s not to say that I don’t have AMAZING monog friends who are fricking angels and teach me a ton about empathy and compassion!

 Overall, though, I’ve found it’s easier for me to communicate with people who have already done some personal work, can communicate their boundaries, etc. They help elevate me and my mind.
 It’s not like I’m that woke!